 Why Sapphire Engagement Rings Are Becoming So Popular

 Sapphire engagement rings have grown significantly in popularity over the past decade.
-While diamonds remain the traditional choice, many couples are now choosing sapphires for their color, individuality, and symbolism.
+Many couples are now choosing sapphires for their color, individuality, and symbolism (loyalty, wisdom and calmness).

 Sapphires are part of the corundum mineral family and rank 9 on the Mohs hardness scale, making them extremely durable for everyday wear.
 This durability is one reason they are widely used in engagement rings, as explained by the International Gem Society (https://www.gemsociety.org).

 Because of their durability and color diversity, sapphire rings provide a distinctive alternative to traditional diamond engagement rings.
-Many designers combine sapphires with diamonds to enhance brilliance while preserving the unique appearance of the central gemstone.
+Irina loves to combine sapphires with diamonds to enhance brilliance while preserving the unique appearance of the central gemstone.

 Previous